TomasHubelbauer/osm-raster-map/README.md

 I generally believe raster tiles are inferior to vector tiles, but boy, are they easier to work with!

+- Seed location and zoom from storage but replace with live values when available
+- Implement fractional zoom
+- Export tracks as SVG for saving to Files on iOS
 - Update locator POI in track mode
 - Use `canvas` clipping to confine repainted POIs and strokes within the currently updated tile https://www.w3schools.com/tags/canvas_clip.asp
 - Hook up touch events for zoom in / out on double tap